nim-works/cps/tutorial/README.md

 The complete code for this chapter can be found at https://github.com/nim-works/cps/blob/master/tutorial/cpstut1.nim

-CPS is available as a regular nim library that you must import before CPS is available in your program.
+CPS is available as a regular Nim library that you must import before CPS is available in your program.
 The module offers a number of macros and templates, for details refer to the module documentation at https://nim-works.github.io/cps/cps.html